What is a proverb?

-121. There is no time like the present.
+165. There is no time like the present.

 The best time to do something is right now.
 So, act now.

-122. There is safety in numbers.
+166. There is truth in wine.

-123. The road to hell is paved with good intentions.
+167. The road to hell is paved with good intentions.

-125. The squeaky wheel gets the grease.
+168. The squeaky wheel gets the grease.